aswinmohanme/blog/priv/content/posts/2023/03-16-how-upi-works.md

 ## Ramu sends Rs.100 to Damu
 Ramu enters the VPA Id and the amount on his UPI app, enters his UPI pin and starts the payment process.
 The TPAP sends the request to the Payer Bank which forwards it to the central UPI switch hosted at **NPCI**.

-### National Payments Corportion of India, NPCI
+### National Payments Corporation of India, NPCI
-The National Payments Corportion of India is a RBI established organization that handles multiple payment and settlement systems in India.
-In additional to operating the technical infrastructure, the organization is responsible for setting the rules and guidelines for all parties integrating with the system.
-They are also responsible for audits and managing the third party integrations.
+The National Payments Corporation of India is an organization established by RBI that handles multiple payment and settlement systems in India.
+In addition to operating the technical infrastructure, the organization is responsible for setting the rules and guidelines for all parties integrating with the system.
+They are also responsible for audits and managing third-party integrations.
 They also handle transaction routing, settlement and dispute management.
 NPCI also operates the UPI Switch, a bunch of servers to handle UPI transactions.

 The UPI Switch then finds the Payee PSP from the VPA id and routes the transaction to the corresponding PSP of Damu.
-The Payee PSP validates the request and returns the account details of Damu back to NPCI.
+The Payee PSP validates the request and returns the account details of Damu to NPCI.

 ## Moving the Money
 Now the UPI Switch knows Ramu's and Damu's account details which it got from the corresponding PSPs and the amount to be transferred.
-Since UPI is a realtime system the transfer of money takes place with the transaction itself, unlike card transactions where the money moves at the end of the day.
-Now it's upto the UPI switch to move the money from Ramu's **Remitter Bank Account** to Damu's **Beneficiary Bank Account**.
+Since UPI is a real-time system the transfer of money takes place with the transaction itself, unlike card transactions where the money moves at the end of the day.
+Now it's up to the UPI switch to move the money from Ramu's **Remitter Bank Account** to Damu's **Beneficiary Bank Account**.
 The UPI Switch forwards the request to the **Remitter Bank** ie Ramu's Bank.

 ### Remitter Bank, Ramu's Bank
 The Remitter Bank refers to the Bank from which the payment originates.
-The Remitter bank in in charge of authenticating the UPI pin as well.
+The Remitter bank is in charge of authenticating the UPI pin as well.

 The request from the **UPI Switch** contains the account details of the person making the payment.
 The **Remitter Bank** authenticates the **UPI Pin** and if it matches, debits the amount and sends the request back to UPI Switch.
 Ramu's bank account has currently a balance of Rs.900.
-The debited money is credited to the **Beneficiary Bank** in realtime through **IMPS**.
+The debited money is credited to the **Beneficiary Bank** in real-time through **IMPS**.

 ### Beneficiary Bank, Damu's Bank
 Beneficiary Bank refers to the Bank to which the money will be credited.
-The UPI request contains the amount and the bank details that was fetches from the Payee PSP.
-Once the money reaches Beneficiary bank, the corresponding account is credited and an acknowledgement is returned.
+The UPI request contains the amount and the bank details that were fetched from the Payee PSP.
+Once the money reaches the Beneficiary bank, the corresponding account is credited and an acknowledgement is returned.

 ### Immediate Payment Service, IMPS
-IMPS is an interbank realtime payment system managed by NPCI in India.
+IMPS is an interbank real-time payment system managed by NPCI in India.
 It is built on top of the National Financial Switch.
 IMPS is available 24x7 including Bank holidays.
 To send money through IMPS, you need to know the account number and the IFSC code.
 The UPI request gets these values from the PSP and sends the money through IMPS.

 Once the money has reached Dam's Bank, his account is credited Rs.100 and his balance becomes Rs.1100 the bank sends an acknowledgement back to the UPI switch.
-The success message is then forwarded to the Payer PSP which forwards it to Ramu's UPI App, which shows the transaction as succesful.
+The success message is then forwarded to the Payer PSP which forwards it to Ramu's UPI App, which shows the transaction as successful.
 Ramu gets an SMS from the Bank about the debited money and Damu gets an SMS from the bank about the credited money.

 ## Ramu and Damu is happy
 That is how a UPI transaction happens from start to finish.
-The amount of technical infrastructure holding everything up in place is phenomenal, and I have massive respect for the people who came up and runs these systems reliably for an entire Nation.
+The amount of technical infrastructure holding everything up in place is phenomenal, and I have massive respect for the people who came up with and run these systems reliably for an entire Nation.

-Here is the entire flow of funds from Ramu's Account to Damu's Account via UPI, based on UPI flowchart in Auth N Capture book.
+Here is the entire flow of funds from Ramu's Account to Damu's Account via UPI, based on the UPI flowchart in Auth N Capture book.
 ![UPI Flow](../images/upi_diagram.png)

 ## Failure Points
 Since UPI touches multiple places, it has multiple modes of failure.
-It requires multiple entities to be online at the time of the payment, and since payment settles in realtime.
+It requires multiple entities to be online at the time of the payment, and since payment settles in real-time.

 ### Bank Server Busy
 This is one of the most common errors that you might face with UPI.
-UPI has to interact with five different server clusters, even with one of them offline can prevent the entire transaction from taking place.
-The split between banks and PSP was neccesary to onboard banks that were techically backward.
+UPI has to interact with five different server clusters, and even one of them offline can prevent the entire transaction from taking place.
+The split between banks and PSP was necessary to onboard banks that were technically backward.

 ### Money debited but not credited
 The other major error is the money being debited from the Payee account and not being credited to the Payer account.
-Since UPI is realtime and the funds first get debited, if no acknowledgement is recived from teh Beneficiary bank, then the UPI switch considers the payment as failed.
+Since UPI is real-time and the funds first get debited, if no acknowledgement is received from the Beneficiary bank, then the UPI switch considers the payment as failed.
 This causes the money to be unaccounted for and returned in around 3 days.
 NPCI is issuing guidelines to speed up the reversal of payments.

-## Resources and furthur reading
+## Resources and further reading
 UPI is one of the best governmental projects to ever come out of India.
-With it's proliferation in India and it's recent expansion to International markets, it's one of the best known and used payment systems.
+With its proliferation in India and its recent expansion to International markets, it's one of the best-known and used payment systems.
 This blog post scratches the surface of the financial and technical infrastructure that runs UPI, I have given the links that I have referenced while writing this post.
 If you find any issues or errors, let me know at [hey@aswinmohan.me](mailto:hey@aswinmohan.me).

 * [Auth N Capture, Aditya Kulkarni](https://www.amazon.in/Auth-Capture-Introduction-Payments-Ecosystem/dp/1639975136/ref=pd_bxgy_img_sccl_1/261-8405636-0814859?pd_rd_w=gf5af&content-id=amzn1.sym.d68c4347-8b80-4998-9474-4671a1e32e96&pf_rd_p=d68c4347-8b80-4998-9474-4671a1e32e96&pf_rd_r=R1PCF97QQC9KSCPSDJZR&pd_rd_wg=clXfj&pd_rd_r=95083dfc-188b-48b6-a471-092f3995b97b&pd_rd_i=1639975136&psc=1)
 * [UPI Product Booklet](https://www.npci.org.in/PDF/npci/upi/Product-Booklet.pdf)